GorbachevaPolina/yandex_message_queue/README.md

 # Reproducible steps for using Yandex Cloud Message Queue

 Querying is done with AWS CLI.
+Yandex Cloud offers two types of queues: standard and FIFO.
+In standard queues messages are read in random order, while in FIFO messages are read in order they are received.

 ## Configuring user
 1. Create user with the role "editor" and static access key for this user with Yandex Cloud.